DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 # Online learning is preferred in circumstances such as

-1. When the environment is dynamic and changes over time.
+1. When the environment is dynamic and unpredictable, requiring real-time adaptation.
-2. When new data is constantly becoming available.
+2. When the data is streaming and you can make decisions as the data arrives.
+3. When the agent is capable of interacting with the environment safely while learning.
+4. In interactive settings where the agent must react to user input.
+5. When the policy needs to continuously improve and adapt to new situations.
-3. When immediate adaptation to new data is required.
+6. When immediate adaptation to new data is required.

 # Offline learning is preferred in circumstances such as:

+1. When there is a large pre-existing dataset from which the agent can learn.
+2. When learning in the actual environment is costly, dangerous, or unethical.
-1. When the environment is static or changes very slowly.
+3. When the environment is static or changes very slowly or doesn't change at all.
+4. In situations where online trial-and-error learning is not feasible or desirable.
+5. When you need to reduce the variance of the learning process by using batch updates.
-2. When a large amount of data is available upfront.
+6. When a large amount of data is available upfront.
-3. When there are computational or resource constraints.
+7. When there are computational or resource constraints.
+8.

 # Applications of Online RL